aaditya/sbrw-server/README.md

 ## Description

-Everything is broken right now.

-Need to rebuild asset database and create assetdb installer.

-Need to correct code as per linting guide.
+Need to build asset db first then you can go login to server.

-If you want to contribute, you might want to change the linting rule linebreak-style as I primarily develop in Windows.
+If you want to contribute, you might want to change the linting rule linebreak-style.

 ## Requirements